Obligation for Payment

 Monthly Payment Option

-Divides tuition, after deducting financial aid, into four monthly installments.
+This payment option divides tuition, after deducting financial aid, into four monthly installments due on the first day of each month.
 Monthly payment plans are only available to students enrolled in six units or more per semester that are in good financial standing.
 Students who enroll in less than six units must pay in full at registration.

 Methods of Payment